scho233/scho233/README.md

 Finished projects:

- - Music Query Database: A program that shows you songs that contain specific lyrics.
+ - Chicago traffic data: A program showing data for red and speed cameras like violations.